Algorithmic-Bitcoin/abtc-miner-electron/README.md

 ## Donation

-Please denote ABTC to us at `0x276Fd60790e458df29D972cc8D83783350Bc0cc0`, which will be used for the early community promotion
+Please denote ABTC to us at `0x276Fd60790e458df29D972cc8D83783350Bc0cc0`, which will be used for the early community promotion.